 Dublin is a melting pot of culture, history, life and learning.
-You’ll want to explore the city, looking to discover the ideal spot to settle down for some studying.
+You’ll want to explore the city for some good places to study in Dublin while looking to discover the ideal spot to settle down for some studying.

 Whether you prefer a quiet enclosure to get your work done, a nice location to chat with friends for some liaison learning, or a place to grab a quick coffee as you revise – the site you choose has to be just right for you, with the most relaxing and suitable atmosphere.

-From enthralling libraries to quaint coffee shops, we’ve got 7 of the best places in Dublin for you to study…
+From enthralling libraries to quaint coffee shops, we’ve got 7 of the best places to study in Dublin….

 The Accents Coffee and Tea Lounge received a certificate of excellence award from TripAdvisor in 2015, and nothing has changed since.